Bafana Bafana Star Puts Kaizer Chiefs on Alert After Confirming Orlando Pirates Exit

 Mabasa confirms Pirates exit

-Speaking to KickOff, the former Bloemfontein Celtic attacker admitted that his chapter with the Buccaneers appears to be coming to an end.
+Speaking in a recent interview with KickOff, the former Bloemfontein Celtic attacker admitted that his chapter with the Buccaneers appears to be coming to an end, as the Betway Premiership champions are yet to offer him a new deal.

-"I haven't received a new contract from the club, so it looks like I'll be leaving," Mabasa said.
+"I haven't received a new contract from the club, so it looks like I'll be leaving," the South African international said.

-The 29-year-old marksman has reportedly attracted attention from clubs in South Africa and overseas, with teams in Turkey and Israel said to be monitoring his situation.
-Locally, both Stellenbosch FC and Kaizer Chiefs have been linked with a potential move for the striker.
+The 29-year-old marksman has reportedly attracted attention from clubs in the Premier Soccer League and overseas, with teams in Turkey and Israel said to be monitoring his situation.

 No agreement with Chiefs, says Mabasa

-Mabasa also dismissed reports suggesting he has already secured a deal with another Gauteng-based side, widely believed to be Kaizer Chiefs.
+Mabasa also dismissed reports suggesting he has already secured a deal with another Soweto-based side, widely believed to be Kaizer Chiefs.

 "Those reports are inaccurate," he explained.
 "I haven't signed for any club.
 As for the teams interested in me, that's something my agent is dealing with."